The Collision Engine

 Collisions in X-Particles are divided into two types:

 - collisions between particles and scene objects

-- collisions between particles emitted from the same or another emitter (particle-particle collisions)
+- collisions between particles and other particles, emitted from the same or another emitter (particle-particle collisions)

 You can select either or both of these, so you can have both types of collision enabled, both disabled, or only one of them enabled.
 They are handled quite separately.

 To detect collisions, you need to do the following things:

 - select the object(s) you want the particles to collide with and add a Collider tag to each one

 - change any of the settings in the Collider tag, as required (the defaults are fine to start with)